niamhmc99/DemonstratingSoftwareQualityCA/README.md

 - Includes Unit Tests for below methods following TDD:
     - setResponse() -> submits response for a Survey Response.
     - getSurveyResponses() -> returns all responses of a Survey Response.
-    - addSurveyResponse() -> submits new response to a Survey Response.
+    - createSurveyResponse() -> submits new response to a Survey Response.
  - **Story Point =** 5

 8. **Create Survey Response Controller Class**